dominicrodger/dominicrodger.com.old/src/code/faster-django-tests.md

         PASSWORD_HASHERS = (
             'django.contrib.auth.hashers.MD5PasswordHasher',
+            'django.contrib.auth.hashers.SHA1PasswordHasher',
         )

 Doing that took a sample run of the tests for my [new project][kanisa] down from 3.6s to 1.0s, which is pretty good for 3 lines of code.

+Django uses the first entry in the list for storing passwords, and the other entries in the list are also available.
+If you want Django's test suite to pass, you'll need to include the SHA1 hasher.

 [^1]: This is probably something everyone who works with Django should
       do, it's a great way of finding out what's coming up, and also